hegerdes/homepage/content/blog/2022-02-working-effectively-1.md

----
++++
-title: Productive Working - Be lazy and get things done - Part I
-description: Time is a valuable resource.
-Eliminating recuring, tidious and distracting tasks allowes you to spent your time on tasks important to you
+title = "Productive Working - Be lazy and get things done - Part I" description = "Time is a valuable resource.
+Eliminating recuring, tidious and distracting tasks allowes you to spent your time on tasks important to you" date = '2022-02-09'

-date: '2022-02-09'
-pic: '/img/blog/smart_work.jpg'
+[extra]
+pic = "/img/blog/smart_work.jpg"
-tags: ['Shortcuts', 'Work', 'Tricks', 'fast', 'efficient']
+tags = ['Shortcuts', 'Work', 'Tricks', 'fast', 'efficient']
----
++++

 # Productive Working - Be lazy & get things done - Part I
 ---